halfmoonliu/PyTemplateDE/README.md

 ## Python template for Data Engineering

-This pythonn template repository for data engineering contains the following directories and files:
+This python template repository for data engineering contains the following directories and files:

 1. **.devcontainer**: contains Docker and devcontainer, setting up the environment for development, specifying things like extentions needed.
 2. **.github/workflows**: contains yml file specifying actions.